BrandonDuenas/House-Depot-Sales-2023/README.md

   - The total amount of fees charged by Square space was $3,397
   - The total amount of profit lossed to damaged products was $20,361
   - The total amount of profit was $136,547
-  - The average amount of days in inventory was
+  - The average amount of time products spent in the inventory was 47 days.

 ### Recommendations